Unexpected change. Disappointment. Surprise… not the good kind. Frustration. Helplessness.

 These feelings happen… in love and life… and most of us try to avoid them.
 I personally don’t run away as fast as I used to… and, the subtle resistance… wishing it would change NOW… wishing it were “my way”, and not the way it is… still creeps in.

-How are you running for the true experiences of your life right now?
+How are you running from the true experiences of your life right now?
 In what ways are you fighting for “your way” over “what is”?

 Resisting anything contracts us energetically and emotionally, cutting us off from our inner wisdom, and keeps the circumstances stuck, repeating themselves over and over.